YoannDeb/twitch_leak_csv_reader/README.md

 # twitch_leaks_csv_reader
-Shows twitch pay for any streamer in a year .
+Shows twitch pay for any streamer in a year from Twitch leaked CSV files.

 ## Data format: